 Thomson, Grant (2002) Forensic applications of raman spectroscopy.
 PhD thesis, University of Leeds.

+The forensic applications of Raman spectroscopy have been explored and extended using the development of novel sampling techniques and task-specific instrumentation described in this thesis.
+The phenomenon of Raman scattering, enhanced Raman scattering and their relevance in forensic investigations was reviewed.
+Particular emphasis was placed on current applications, experimental considerations relevant to in-situ Raman sampling and the deficiencies of instrumentation commercially available at the time.
+It was concluded that the development of novel, optimised instrumentation was essential in the application of Raman spectroscopy to portable forensic applications.
+The feasibility of achieving molecularly-specific and sensitive detection of TNT vapour using waveguide-enhanced, surface-enhanced resonance Raman spectroscopy was investigated using reference spectra measured using a calibrated optical system provided by a collaborator.
+Improvements in signal-to-noise ratio afforded by employing waveguide-enhanced sampling, higher excitation power, long integration times and an improved spectrometer design were modelled, experimentally verified, and used to predict a detection limit of 10-16g for saturated vapour-phase TNT.
+The theoretical performance of the optical instrument is described and verified using experimentally measured data.
 The feasibility of conducting specific and sensitive long-range stand-off covert observation operations against unsuspecting targets in compliance with the UK Regulation of Investigative Powers act was established using a task-optimised laboratory simulation.
 Using a 5mW visible excitation, short integration times (under 20s) and multiplex detection it was possible to detect and identify a tagged object from a range of up to 50m.
 The feasibility study yielded a robust prototype handheld system comprising a modified telephoto camera with the integrated capability of sample discrimination using Raman spectroscopy.
 The instrument design is described.

 |Item Type:||Thesis (PhD)|

 |Academic Units:||The University of Leeds > Faculty of Maths and Physical Sciences (Leeds) > School of Physics and Astronomy (Leeds)|

 |Date Deposited:||14 Dec 2009 12:39|